 The Writer: The good infantry sergeant spent time playing in Mesopotamia (aka Iraq), that resulted in his incurring a traumatic brain injury and catching a case of the PTSD.
 He could’ve given up and become a statistic, crawled into a bottle or become bitter but he choose a different path.
 Instead, he made the therapies help him and found that writing was his escape.
 When the demons come out to play, he writes.
 When the crowds get to be too much, he goes home and writes.
 The insomnia keeps him up?
 You guessed it, he writes.

-The Wife: She is the wife of the wounded sergeant, who tirelessly translates his writing into modern English.
+The Partner: A friend who tirelessly translates his writing into modern English.
 With his brain injury from Iraq, he sometimes mixes up words and forgets plot points.
-Like a guardian angel, she won’t let something silly like over 20 concussions slow down the love of her life!
-Instead, she helps him tell his story and prepare it for the Saint, otherwise known as his mother, who edits the insanity.
-In addition to working as ‘the translator’ she encourages him and serves as his muse.
+Like a guardian angel, he won’t let something silly like over 20 concussions slow downhis friend!
+Instead, he helps J.R. tell his story and prepare it for the Saint, otherwise known as his mother, who edits the insanity.

 The Mom: She is a lifelong lover of the written word, which she passed on to her son.
 After he was hurt in Iraq, she began to assist ‘The Wife’ in advocating for her son.
 When the head injury made it difficult for him to focus and read, she sought adaptive technologies, some people call them ‘KINDLES.’
 When his therapists encouraged him to write, she bought the first pen.
 Naturally, when Tim C. Taylor inspired him to give Indy Publishing a go, she fixed the virus prone computer and handled the back room production.
 And when they learned at RavenCon that authors needs blogs and other visibility venues, she set up the website.